JOHNSON-SHOYAMA EXECUTIVE INTERNSHIP PROGRAM

 Application to the internship program consists of:

-- Submission of a professional cover letter, resume and the names of two academic references from JSGS faculty.
-In your cover letter, indicate your internship preference(s) (federal, provincial, municipal) and briefly explain why you are interested in an internship with the public service.
+- A professional cover letter, resume and the names of two academic references from JSGS faculty.
+In your cover letter, indicate your internship preference(s) (federal, provincial, municipal) and briefly explain why you are interested in an internship.
+Please note, “faculty” refers to individuals listed as Faculty on the JSGS website, or those who have taught you in a JSGS course.
+JSGS will contact faculty for reference details, applicants are just required to submit faculty names.

 The written exercise is intended to assess students' written communication skills.
 Submissions will be assessed, in part, on how well students demonstrate a general understanding of the chosen topic, the overall organization of the paper (is it presented in a logical and coherent fashion?), grammar and analytical skills.